Secondary Mathematics with QTS (11-16) PGCE

 A combination of academic study, group discussion and reflection, and practical, work-based learning in the classroom will give you all the knowledge and skills you need to become a creative and innovative teacher.
 The programme aims to develop a reflective and critically analytical approach to education.

-You will spend up to 26 weeks on placement in schools and colleges, putting your training into practice through assisting with and taking responsibility for classes, and working alongside mentors and peers to further your professional development.
+You will undertake extensive placements in schools, putting your training into practice through assisting in and taking responsibility for classes, and working alongside mentors and peers to further your professional development.
 The focus initially is on observation and supporting teaching and learning.
-Your teaching timetable will increase as your training progresses and you become more confident in the classroom.
+Your teaching timetable will increase as your training progresses and you become more confident and competent in the classroom.

 How you'll be assessed

 You will be assessed, through a balanced combination of coursework and portfolio assessments, against both academic criteria and the Standards related to QTS.
-Various other tasks will enable you to show your competence in ICT and other areas of Mathematics.
+Various other tasks will enable you to show your competence in ICT, numeracy and literacy and other areas of Mathematics.

 Who will be teaching you

-Tutors at the forefront of national developments within secondary education, who write Mathematics schemes for national publication and have an excellent reputation for training high quality professionals.
+Tutors are at the forefront of national developments within secondary education.
+They write Mathematics schemes for national publication and have an excellent reputation for training high quality professionals.

 Entry criteria